The Industry behind the Mitragyna Speciosa (Kratom tree):

-To put it bluntly: There are kratom trees that produce only leaves with white or red leaf veins, and to some extent they differ in their genetics/ingredients, but the non-red-veined kratom trees are too rare to create commercially different products from.
+To put it bluntly: The same kratom tree can produce leaves with red and white leaf veins, but most kratom leaves have a red leaf vein.
+The non-red veined kratom leaves occur too rarely to create commercially different products from them alone.
 It can be said that the lion's share of kratom products are made from red-veined leaves.

 But how then does the difference between the varieties arise?
 The answer will baffle, but they arise solely during processing.
 Elementary here is the drying method.
 Some farmers have their own recipes and drying methods, but many producers make the variants as follows:

-Red strains (green/brown hue): Dried in sun-drying houses.
+Red strains (green/brown hue): Dried in drying houses for 5-7 days.

-Green śtrains: Dried in shaded drying houses for ~2 days.
+Green strains (dark green hue): Dried in drying houses for 2-3 days.

 Many farmers do not want to reveal the exact process of production, because competition is high and producing a good product is essential for survival.

 In addition to the drying method, the varieties can also be mixed together to produce a new variety.